Semantic-Enhanced Time-Series Forecasting via Large Language Models: Methods

 \subsection{Temporal-Semantic Cross-Correlation}

 Fig.~\ref{12} is the architecture of the TSCC module.
 The core of this module is to infuse temporal patterns into the joint space.
-Firstly, we align the temporal embeddings with the semantic space through a cross-attention mechanism~\cite{time-LLM, timecma, llm4ts}.
+Firstly, we align the temporal embeddings with the semantic space through a cross-attention mechanism~\citep{time-LLM, timecma, llm4ts}.

 \textbf{Cross-Modality Alignment.} The Cross-Domain Attention Mechanism is capable of dynamically capturing complex associations between different modalities, and achieving efficient fusion through adaptive weight allocation.
-Therefore, this paper employs Cross Attention to align temporal embeddings with the semantic space, thereby obtaining output $\mathbf{C} \in \mathbb{R}^{B \times N \times C}$.
+Hence, we employ Cross Attention to align temporal embeddings with the semantic space, thereby obtaining Joint Space (JS) $\mathbf{C} \in \mathbb{R}^{B \times N \times C}$.
 This can be formulated as:

-Further, we take the mean along the batch and sequence dimension to element-wise sum with $l_2$ to obtain $ \mathbf{S} \in \mathbb{R}^{K \times C}$.
-The purpose is to facilitate the alignment of temporal embeddings while enriching the representation of spatial information~\cite{cross-modal}.

 \textbf{Anomaly Pattern Modeling.} In time series analysis, the anomaly noise in non-stationarity information lead to inaccurate model parameter estimation and increased prediction bias.
-We employ a Anomaly Modeling Variational Autoencoder (AM-VAE)~\cite{VAE} to reconstruct the mean and variance in a joint space, comprehensively capturing the underlying stochastic process of anomaly noise in temporal data, as described in Algorithm \ref{algorithm 3}.
-The reconstruction process eliminates the reconstruction loss function, enabling the model to allow the latent variable distribution to dynamically adapt over time, thereby capturing temporal pattern.

-\textbf{Temporal Pattern Infusion.} The cross-correlation matrix $\mathbf{M}$ is computed via standardization over both temporal and semantic features, which can be formulated as:

-Followed by a top-K~\cite{DINO} filtering mechanism to select the most strongly correlated positions and weighted to the output of AM-VAE to endow both anomaly and de-anomaly semantics with a temporal features that exhibits strong correlations.
-It can be formulated as:

-where $\mathbf{\overline{DC}}$ represents enhanced anomaly semantics reconstructed by the AM-VAE module from the joint space, $\mathbf{\overline{DA}}$ represents enhanced de-anomaly semantics, $\mathcal{P}$ represents the matrix in the semantic space corresponding to the indices of the top-k positions in the cross-correlation matrix.

-\textbf{Channel Dependency Enhancement.} The aforementioned enhanced semantics are learned by integrating the temporal features TS.
-To prevent the loss of feature information, we further acquire channel dependencies based on the enhanced semantics modeled along the temporal dimension.
-Specifically, we concencate the TS Embeddings and the $\overline{\textbf{DA}}, \overline{\textbf{DC}}$, that share information across channel dimensions.
-We employ a Multi-Layer Perceptron (MLP) for attention extraction, perform channel enhancement on the enhanced semantics in the channel dimension, which can be formulated as :
+We employ an Anomaly Modeling Variational Autoencoder (AM-VAE)~\citep{VAE} to estimate a latent distribution of the joint-space representation and reconstruct a semantic component from the sampled latent variable.
+Given the cross-attention output $\mathbf{C}$, the encoder predicts the latent mean and log-variance, from which a latent variable is sampled via the reparameterization trick.